insqu/sc/UPDATE-unfinished.md

 # Setting up MetaMask

-We are now going to set up metamask in a web browser.
+We are now going to set up MetaMask in a web browser.

-> Important, if you already have metamask, it is recommended that you set up a separate MetaMask account in another web browser.
+> Important, if you already have MetaMask, it is recommended that you set up a separate MetaMask account in another web browser.
 > Whatever you do, **DO NOT** use a pre-existing account for this tutorial.

 For now, we are going to assume you do not have MetaMask installed on the Brave or Firefox web browser.